 If you wish to speak to someone, please call our business management team on 0345 072 5555 Call telephone number 0345 072 5555who are available from 8am to 8pm Monday to Friday and 9am to 2pm on Saturday (closed on all UK public holidays), or contact your named Relationship Manager.

 The Business Debtline provides free, confidential and independent advice on how to deal with debt problems.
 The website has a number of self help factsheets and cash flow spreadsheets.

 The FSB is non-profit making organisation promoting and protecting the interests of the self-employed and owners of small firms by offering access to services which help you protect your business, can save you money and those that can help you look to grow your business.

 The Money Advice Service has been set up by the government to provide free and impartial money advice in person, over the phone and online.
 They offer guides to help improve your finances along with tools and calculators to help you keep track and plan ahead.

-The BBA is the leading trade association for the UK banking sector with their core priorities in helping customers both consumers and business, promoting growth and raising standards.
+UK Finance is the leading trade association for the UK banking sector with their core priorities in helping customers both consumers and business, promoting growth and raising standards.
 Providing information on the current economy and providing a variety of training workshops and events.